VitaliyFedyay/firebase-angular/README.md

 # firebase-angular-trello

-This is clone trello on Angular with useing Firebase.
+This is clone trello on Angular with using Firebase.

 # Motivation